Yemeni Houthis halt missile attacks on Saudi coalition, raising peace prospects

 The decision was based on discussions with U.N. special envoy Martin Griffiths to show “good faith” and support peace efforts, he said.

+Griffiths welcomed the Houthi announcement and called on all parties continue to show restraint “to create a conducive environment for convening the consultations”.

-Griffiths is trying to salvage peace talks after a round in September collapsed when the Houthis did not show up.
+The envoy is trying to salvage peace talks after a round in September collapsed when the Houthis did not show up.
 He hopes to convene talks before the end of the year in Sweden to agree on a framework for peace under a transitional government.

 Yemen’s parties have given “firm assurances” they are committed to attending peace talks, Griffiths told the U.N.
 Security Council on Friday, with Britain asking the council to back a humanitarian truce in Yemen on Monday.